Overview

 IIF), GLONASS, GALILEO, BEIDOU (GEO, IGSO, MEO)

-- loading of CCSDS Attitude Data Messages (both AEM, and APM types are supported)
+- loading and writing of CCSDS Attitude Data Messages (both AEM, APM and ACM types are supported, in both KVN and XML formats, standalone or in combined NDM)

-- exporting of attitude ephemeris in CCSDS AEM file format
+- exporting of attitude ephemeris in CCSDS AEM and ACM file format

 Orbit determination